Antoine Kambanda

-Antoine Kambanda (born 10 November 1958) is a Rwandan prelate of the Catholic Church who has been Archbishop of Kigali since January 2019.
-He had been Bishop of Kibungo from 2013 to 2018.
+Antoine Kambanda (born 10 November 1958) is a Rwandan prelate of the Catholic Church who has been Archbishop of Kigali since 2019.
+He was Bishop of Kibungo from 2013 to 2018.

 Pope Francis raised him to the rank of cardinal on 28 November 2020, making him the first cardinal from Rwanda.
 He is current Spiritual Protector and Chaplain General of the Orléans obedience of the Military and Hospitaller Order of Saint Lazarus of Jerusalem.

 Early years

 Antoine Kambanda was born on 10 November 1958 in Rwanda.
 Because of inter-ethnic violence, his family moved briefly to Burundi and then to Uganda, where he attended elementary, and then to Kenya, where he attended high school.
 Later he returned to his homeland, where he attended the junior Seminary in Rutongo, Kigali, (1983–1984) and the Saint Charles Borromeo Major Seminary of Nyakibanda in Butare (1984–1990).

 On 8 September 1990, he was ordained a priest in Kabgayi by Pope John Paul II.
 After that he was Prefect of Studies from 1990 to 1993 in the minor seminary of St. Vincent in Ndera, Kigali.
 He then attended the Alphonsian Academy in Rome from 1993 to 1999, where he obtained a doctorate in moral theology.
 His parents and five of his six siblings, along with many other relatives and friends, were killed in 1994 during the genocide against the Tutsi.